 Bloom Time: Early summer

-Fritillaria imperialis 'Maxima Lutea' is a bulbous perennial that grows up to 5 feet (1.5 m).
-It bears lance-shaped, glossy leaves at intervals along the stem.
-At the top of the stem, the downward-facing, bright yellow flowers are topped with a 'crown' of small leaves.
+Fritillaria imperialis 'Maxima Lutea' is a bulbous perennial that grows up to 5 feet (1.5 m) tall.
+It bears glossy green lance-shaped leaves at intervals along the stem.
+At the top of the stem, the downward-facing bright yellow flowers are topped with a 'crown' of small leaves.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).